What Is The Slope Of Vertical Line

 Current Research

 Current research in mathematics education focuses on how students develop an understanding of limits and infinity.
-The concept of an undefined slope serves as a valuable example for exploring these ideas.
+Practically speaking, the concept of an undefined slope serves as a valuable example for exploring these ideas.
 Researchers are investigating how students' intuitive understanding of slope and rate of change can be leveraged to develop a more formal understanding of calculus concepts.

 Tips and Expert Advice